Gardner–Webb Runnin' Bulldogs

 The Gardner–Webb Runnin' Bulldogs are the athletic teams that represent Gardner–Webb University, located in Boiling Springs, North Carolina.
 Gardner–Webb participates in 21 varsity sports at the NCAA Division I level.
 The school's programs are a part of the Big South Conference.
 Known as the Bulldogs going back to 1922, costumed mascots, registered athletic marks and Gardner-Webb University live mascots have all been featured.

 Athletic marks have been rebranded on at least three occasions.
 A hand-drawn mark was used in different variations between the 1960s–1980s.
 In 1987, a new logo was launched featuring a runnin' bulldog with a red jersey and arched lettering (representing the historic landmark -Huggins Memorial Arch).
 The initial design used the letters GWC (Gardner-Webb College).
 In 1993, that was changed to GWU, when Gardner-Webb gained "university" status.
-In April 2022, after eight-months of research and integration, the University launched its current mark, which serves as both a tribute to previous logos and a companion piece to our live masco "Bo."
+In April 2022, after eight-months of research and integration, the university launched its current mark, which serves as both a tribute to previous logos and a companion piece to the school's live mascot "Bo."

 Gardner–Webb has also produced many notable athletes and coaches, including: Artis Gilmore, Gerry Vaillancourt, John Drew, Eddie Lee Wilkins, Jim Washburn, Blake Lalli, Jim Maxwell, Gabe Wilkins, Cara Saunders, and Brian Johnston.

-Teams
+Sponsored sports

 A member of the Big South Conference, Gardner-Webb sponsors teams in eleven men's and eleven women's NCAA sanctioned sports, with the swimming and diving teams competing in the Coastal Collegiate Sports Association and wrestling in the Southern Conference.